 It is important to note that, users would be needed to install both HEIF extension as well as HEVC extension to view images and play videos, as, HEIF files with HEIC file extension are compressed using HEVC format.
 It is mandatory to install both the extension and installing a HEIC file extension alone without HEVC extension would fail to view .HEIC files images.

 To get the HEVC extension, use the Windows store link here.

 Click on the Install button to install the HEVC codec.

-Once the installation is complete, you will be able to view HEIC and HEVC files on Windows Photos app.
+Once the installation is complete, you will be able to view HEIC and HEVC files on the Windows Photos app.
 The two extensions would allow users to open files with File Explorer, Movies and TV apps, and Windows Photos.

 It is worth mentioning that, the users will be able to play the HEVC videos smoothly on any Windows PC that supports modern hardware like the latest graphics cards and new core processors, else the quality of the videos will be diminished while playing videos.
-If for whatever reasons you want to remove the installed codecs, you can uninstall the codecs like you uninstall any other applications from Windows PC.
+If for whatever reason you want to remove the installed codecs, you can uninstall the codecs like you uninstall any other applications from Windows PC.

 TIP: You can convert HEIC to JPG and PNG with these free HEIC converter tools.